Llandudno Great Orme Circular

 Cross the road that goes up through the park and follow the footpath signs for 'I'r Copa' (The Summit).
 These signs take you up through a series of terraces that end at a wooden sprung gate on the top right hand side of the park.
 Exit onto the well worn path which leads you onto the limestone landscape of the Orme itself.
 Follow the summit path around, away from the sea and up the steps alongside the artificial ski-slope and toboggan run (to your left).

 For us though, rather than head down to the church through the fenced pastures, we kept to the open mountainside heading left toward the cable car.
-At some point not far from the middle tram station, cross the lane that heads down to the church and marine drive below and head up the grassy slopes toward the summit buildings, keeping the cable car to your left.
+At some point not far from the middle tram station, turn right to cross the lane that heads down to the church and marine drive below and head up the grassy slopes toward the summit buildings, keeping the cable car to your left.

-If like me you feel compelled to take in the summit proper, navigate around to the opposite side of the summit buildings from which you first approached.
+If like me you feel compelled to take in the summit proper, navigate around to the opposite (south) side of the summit buildings from which you first approached.
 A few other gates above a playground give access to the summit trig point that marks the geographical high point of the walk.

-Once you've soaked in the views, its now time to find the somewhat adventurous descent using the footpath down the steep south west slopes.
-To do this, navigate your way back toward the car park to find a stone wall and an 11kV overhead power line leading down away from the car park.
+To find our favourite return route, navigate your way back toward the car park to find a stone wall and an 11kV overhead power line leading down away from the car park.
 The footpath follows the wall down.
 Turn right at the bottom, continuing to follow the wall as it now contours back along the steep southwest facing side of the Orme.
+Fine views to the west.

-What you are looking for now is the 'Monk's Path' that cuts back on a sharp diagonal down to the Marine Drive and houses below.
-The monks in this case were those which travelled between the Gogarth Abbey (no longer there but which would have been on Marine Drive at the bottom of this path) and the aforementioned St Tudno's church in the 13th century.
-It feels steeper than the photos suggest and I really wouldn't have liked to be lugging holy water or whatever on a stormy winters day in sandles.
-Maybe they had mountain sandles and stout sticks?
+It feels steeper than the photos suggest and I really wouldn't have liked to be lugging holy water or whatever on a stormy winters day in 13th century sandles of questionable grip.
 It isn't very well signposted but can be seen by careful examination on this photo rising diagonally from the rocks to the brow of the hill in the distance (see the arrows).
-If you don't really care about the way the monks ent, you can access it earlier down the gully shown on this side of the brow of the hill.
+If you don't really care about the way the monks went, you can access it earlier down the gully shown on this side of the brow of the hill.
 Although care is required, it is a fantastic way down.
-The views are stunners.
+The views and atmosphere are fab.

 Follow the path with a fence to your right.
 You quickly work out that the fence isn't to stop you falling, rather it is to shop chunks of the friable and weatherworn limestone on this side of the Orme falling onto the Marine Drive below you.